HazemMeqdad/lavaplay.py/docs/api-reference.rst

 API Reference
 =============

-Here you will find an index of all the API reference pages for lavaplayer's different submodules.
+Here you will find an index of all the API reference pages for lavaplay's different submodules.

 ----